beeradmoore/dlss-swapper/README.md

 ## How do I get it?

-Install from the [https://www.microsoft.com/store/apps/9NNL4H1PTJBL](Microsoft Store), or look at our [manual install instructions](https://beeradmoore.github.io/dlss-swapper/install/).
+Install from the [Microsoft Store](https://www.microsoft.com/store/apps/9NNL4H1PTJBL), or look at our [manual install instructions](https://beeradmoore.github.io/dlss-swapper/install/).

 ## How do I use it?